BrailleRAP building manual

 • Finish putting on the bars (the bars must not protrude into the wood of the box).

-• Tighten the 4 axle holder screws on the body (2 on the left side and 2 on the right side) and the 4 grub screws on the axle brackets so that the pins do not slide into their seats.
+• Tighten the 4 axis holder screws on the body (2 on the left side and 2 on the right side) and the 4 grub screws on the axle brackets so that the pins do not slide into their seats.

 _images/BrailleRAP-V5.51.4.jpg